Implement Interfaces in a Project

 }

-Task 5: Demonstrate interface implementation
+Task 5: Demonstrate the interface implementation

 In this task, you will demonstrate the use of the interface by creating instances of the Student and Teacher classes and calling their methods.
+This demonstrates how to use polymorphism to treat objects of different classes as the same interface type.

 1. Open the Program.cs file in the ImplementInterfaces project.